 Potential ESHA occur throughout the South, Isthmus, Central and North Areas based on the suitability to provide habitat for special-status species and/or the presence of a CDFW Sensitive Natural Community.
+Areas within the restoration program area would qualify as ESHA wherever habitat supports special-status species or where sensitive natural communities exist.
+Therefore, if additional special-status species are found during subsequent surveys, these areas would also qualify as being potential ESHA.

 Ground disturbing activities associated with ecosystem restoration activities, flood risk and stormwater management, development of public access and visitor facilities, and infrastructure and utility modifications would temporarily impact ESHA.
 These impacts, needed to implement the habitat restoration, can be allowed pursuant to Section 30240 and Section 30233(a)(b) of the CCA.
 Following completion of grading and restoration efforts, the overall ESHA would be expanded primarily due to the conversion of non-ESHA to ESHA.
 This would include the conversion of abandoned oil facilities to natural communities.
+With the successful implementation of the restoration program, most of the program area may qualify for designation as ESHA.